 1 The authentic supplement comes in soft tablets that melt in your mouth.
-If you purchased supplements that come in capsules that do not quickly dissolve in your mouth, then it is likely counterfeit and should be returned to where you purchased them from.
+If you purchased supplements that come in capsules that do not quickly dissolve in your mouth, it is likely counterfeit and should be returned to where you purchased them.

 3. Who did you buy it from?
 The official company name is ProDentim.
-If you purchased from a website, other than the official company, then it can't be guaranteed that you are getting the genuine supplement.
+If you purchased from a website other than from the official company, then it can't be guaranteed that you are getting the genuine supplement.

 4. If you are reading a review and notice ingredients not found here, that's a problem.
 The ingredients reviewed on this site come straight from the official ProDentim Supplement Facts label.
-If you see other ingredients listed (such as spearmint, malic acid, and dicalcium phosphate), this should be a red flag.
+This should be a red flag if you see other ingredients listed (such as spearmint, malic acid, and dicalcium phosphate).

 Customer Questions About ProDentim

 There's no evidence the probiotics or other ingredients in the supplement are harmful to dentures, silver fillings, or other cosmetic dental work.